ashantanu/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Don't intialize to values that are too large

 - He initialization works well for networks with ReLU activations.
+- A well chosen initialization can: 1) Speed up the convergence of gradient descent
+2) Increase the odds of gradient descent converging to a lower training (and generalization) error

 ### Regularization summary